raddanesh/Kata01/README.md

 The UML sequence diagram shows the runtime interaction: The context is OrderItem that delegates price calculation to a strategy object.

-Now take a look at the context object, OrderItem, and its associated interface IPricingStrategy, not a concrete class:
+Now take a look at the context object, OrderItem, and its associated interface <i>IPricingStrategy</i> (not a concrete class):

 ![orderitem](https://user-images.githubusercontent.com/9795243/53692284-c2178280-3d41-11e9-9dc3-370f262fcce1.png)